mirjak/draft-masque-ip-compression/draft-kuehlewind-masque-ip-compression.md

 It contains the following fields:

 IHL:
-: The value Internet Header Length field of the IP header.
-The value MUST be between 5 and 15.
+: This flag indicates if Internet Header Length field of the IP header is static.
-  Capules with other values MUST be considered malformed.

 DHCP:
-: The value of DiffServ Code Point field of the IP header.
+: This flag indicates if DiffServ Code Point field of the IP header is static.

 ECN:
-: The value of ECN codepoint field of the IP header.
+: This flag indicates if ECN codepoint field of the IP header is static.

-Omit Length:
+Total Length:
-: An indication that the Total length field of the IP header is omitted.
-If omitted in the payload, the receiver need to calulate the Total length after reconstructing the IP header.
+: This flag indicates if Total length field of the IP header is static.

 ID:
-: The value of the Identification of the IP header.
+: This flag indicates if the Identification field of the IP header is static.

 Reserved:
-: The value of the Reserved flag of the IP header.
+: This flag indicates if the Reserved flag of the IP header is static.

 DF:
-: The value of the Don't Fragment flag of the IP header.
+: This flag indicates if the Don't Fragment flag of the IP header is static.

 MF:
-: The value of the More Fragments flag of the IP header.
+: This flag indicates if the More Fragments flag of the IP header is static.

 Fragment Offset:
-: The value of the Fragment Offset field of the IP header.
+: This flag indicates if the Fragment Offset field of the IP header is static.

 TTL:
-: The value of the TTL field of the IP header.
+: This flag indicates if the TTL field of the IP header is static.

 Protocol:
-: The value of the Protocol field of the IP header
+: This flag indicates if the Protocol field of the IP header  is static.

-Omit Checksum:
+Checksum:
-: An indication that the Checksum field of the IP header is omitted.
-If omitted in the payload, the receiver need to calulate the checksum after reconstructing the IP header.
+: This flag indicates if  Checksum field of the IP header is static.

 Source Address:
-: The IP Source Address of the IP header used in this context.
-This address MUST be a registered address.
+: This flag indicates if the IP Source Address of the IP header is static.
-  Capules with other values MUST be considered malformed.

 Destination Address:
-: The IP Destination Address of the IP header used in this context.
-This address MUST be a registered address.
+: This flag indicates if the IP Destination Address of the IP header is static.

-  Capules with other values MUST be considered malformed.
+Source Port:
+: This flag indicates if the Source Port of the header that follows the IP header is static.

+Destination Port:
+: This flag indicates if the Destination Port of the header that follows the IP header is static.

+IPv4 Header:
+: This field contains the first 20 bytes of the IPv4 header.
+Fields that are not indicated as static will be omitted in the compression and therefore their value is not relevant.

+Transport Ports:
+: If either the Source Port or Destination Port Flag is set, this field has to be present and contains one byte for the source port followed by one byte for the destionation port.

 ~~~
 IP6_COMPRESSION_ASSIGN Capsule {
   Type (i) = TBD,
   Length (i),
   Context ID (i),
-  [Traffic class (8)],
+  Traffic class (1),
-  [Flow label (20)],
+  Flow label (1),
-  [Omit Payload Length (1)],
+  Payload Length (1),
-  [Next header (8)],
+  Next header (1),
-  [Hop limit (8)],
+  Hop limit (1),
-  [Source Address (128)],
+  Source Address (1),
-  [Destination Address (128)]
+  Destination Address (1),
+  Source Port (1),
+  Destination Port (1),
+  IPv6 Header (40),
+  [Transport Ports (16)]
 }
 ~~~
 {: #fig-capsule-ipv6-assign title="IPv6 Compression Assign Capsule Format"}